agbowman/.prg-formatter/README.md

 # .prg Language README

-Welcome to the official extension for the `.prg` language!
+Welcome to the vscode extension for the `.prg` language!
 This extension aims to make your experience with the `.prg` language smooth, efficient, and delightful.
-Learn more about the features and capabilities of this extension here: https://github.com/agbowman/.prg-formatter
+Learn more about the features and capabilities of this extension here: https://github.com/agbowman/.prg-formatter.
+More quality of life improvements are on the way.

+## HOW TO USE

+Download folder from https://github.com/agbowman/.prg-formatter to your desired location on your computer.
+Open a project containing .prg file.
+Go to extensions in vscode -> click on the three dots -> install from VSIX -> select the .vsix file from the folder you downloaded.
+Reload vscode.
+Open .prg file.
+If needed: Right click on the file -> Format Document.

 ## Features

-The `.prg` language extension offers several powerful features to aid in your coding endeavors:
+The `.prg` language extension offers several visual aids to enhance your experience with the `.prg` language.

 ## Requirements